-SEI is a leading provider of wealth management business solutions for the financial services industry.
-For over 50 years, we've anticipated changing market needs and created innovative business solutions designed to help clients meet the challenges of managing personal and institutional wealth.
+SEI has over 50 years of experience with developing innovative business solutions designed to help clients meet the challenges of managing personal and institutional wealth.

 We began doing business in 1968 by providing computer-based training simulations for bank loan officers.
 We developed an investment accounting system for bank trust departments in 1972 and became a leading provider of investment processing outsourcing services to banks and trust institutions in the United States.
-Later, we broadened these outsourcing services and began offering bank clients a family of mutual funds, as well as investment operations outsourcing services.
+Later, we broadened these outsourcing services to include a family of investment management products, as well as investment operations outsourcing services.
 We became a public company in 1981.

-We began to adapt and evolve these platforms for selected global markets in the 1990s, including: investment advisors, retirement plan sponsors and institutional investors, asset management distribution firms, investment managers and affluent individual investors.
-Today, we serve approximately 11,000 clients in the United States, Canada, the United Kingdom, continental Europe, South Africa and East Asia.
+We have evolved these services into innovative, platform-based solutions and financial technologies.
+We have also expanded into global markets.
+Today, we serve approximately 11,300 clients in the United States, Canada, the United Kingdom, continental Europe, South Africa and East Asia.

 In each of these markets, we have combined our core competencies - investment processing, investment management and investment operations - to deliver broader and more strategic solutions for clients and markets.
-Today, we offer a global wealth and investment platform for private banks and wealth services firms; a complete wealth platform for operating an investment advisory business; a comprehensive Outsourced Chief Investment Officer (OCIO) platform for retirement plan sponsors and institutional investors; a total operational outsourcing platform for investment managers and a life and wealth platform for ultra-high-net-worth families.
+Today, we offer a global wealth management platform for private banks and wealth services firms; a comprehensive platform for operating an investment advisory business; an Outsourced Chief Investment Officer (OCIO) platform for retirement plan sponsors and institutional investors; a total operational outsourcing platform for investment managers and a life and wealth platform for ultra-high-net-worth families.